jyoti145/My-Cart/README.md

 ### Description

 This project is a front-end web application for a fictional fast-food restaurant called Friedshop, developed with ReactJS.
 It allows users to browse the menu, place orders, and track their status.
-The application is live at [https://friedshop.vercel.app/](https://friedshop.vercel.app/).
+The application is live at: (https://my-cart-one.vercel.app/).

 ### Features